rokka-io/rokka-client-php-twig/README.md

 and run `composer update`.

-When we released rokka/client 1.1.0, the following command will be enough
+Once we have released rokka/client 1.1.0, the following command will be enough

 ```
 composer require rokka/twig`